 Many are forced to go the traditional medical route of prescription medications or allergy shots.

 But disturbingly, prescription antihistamines and even Benadryl can cause memory loss and contribute to dementia!

 Fortunately, there are more natural ways to cope with annoying seasonal allergies.

 Most people blame pollen or mold spores for their seasonal allergies, but these aren’t the real cause at all.

 Allergy symptoms are actually caused by an overactive immune system.

 Your immune system produces substances known as antibodies that protect you from unwanted invaders that could make you sick or cause an infection.

 When you have allergies, your immune system makes antibodies in response to exposure to things like pollen, dust, or pet dander that it perceives as harmful, even though they aren’t.

 It’s not the exposure to allergens that are the root cause of your allergies, it’s your body’s overreaction that causes the cascade of allergic symptoms.

-Natural Allergy Relief Strategies
+Natural Seasonal Allergy Relief Strategies